Menu

 Eventually, we will begin to feel more deeply God’s presence, not just beside us, but within us.
 Eventually, the fears and anxieties, the past hurts, and disrupted relationships begin to melt away.

 Where once there was only absence, now there is calm, loving, healing Presence and we know we are not alone.
-Our tombs begin to empty and joy becomes possible again.
+Our tombs begin to empty, and joy becomes possible again.

 Resurrection is all about death giving way to life, the impossible becoming possible, absence becoming presence.